LLNL/axom/src/docs/sphinx/dev_guide/github.rst

       $ git commit
       $ git push

-    Lastly, complete the merge in Bitbucket by clicking the merge button.
+    Lastly, complete the merge in Github by clicking the merge button.

-    .. important:: **To keep things tidy, please delete your topic branch in Bitbucket after it is merged if you no longer need it for further development.
-Bitbucket provides an option to automatically delete the source branch of a merge after the merge is complete.
-Alternatively, you can click on the Bitbucket branches tab and manually delete the branch.**
+    .. important:: **To keep things tidy, please delete your topic branch in Github after it is merged if you no longer need it for further development.
+Github provides an option to automatically delete the source branch of a merge after the merge is complete.
+Alternatively, you can click on the Github branches tab and manually delete the branch.**

 ================================
 Checking Out an Existing Branch